hamstar/iprules/README.md

 ## Can I write my own rules?

 You most certainly can.
-IPRules makes it easy to manage your iptables rules... if you know the IPTables syntax... but you know how to use google right?
+IPrules makes it easy to manage your iptables rules... if you know the iptables syntax... but you know how to use google right?

 Just make your own file in `/etc/iptables/rules-available` (as root) and then you can use `ipenrule` and `ipdisrule` on it.
-If you change it when it's already enabled, simple run `service iprules reload` again.
+If you change it when it's already enabled, simply run `iprules reload` again.

 If you make an error in the syntax, iptables won't accept it and will fail to reload.